Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Universal modules

 \begin{notation} We will always use the subscript $\bullet_{X/S}$ to denote the morphism of relative de Rham prestacks induced by a fibrewise \'etale morphism between two smooth families, even when neither of the smooth families involved is actually denoted by $X/S$. \end{notation}

 \begin{rmk} At this stage, the reader may wonder why we have chosen to use \emph{left} relative $\CD$-modules, rather than \emph{right}, which is the more usual category in which to work.
-(See for example the discussion of the category $\IndCoh{(X/S)_\dR}$ of \emph{relative crystals} in \cite{GR-book} III.4, Section 3.3.)
+(See for example the discussion of the category $\IndCoh{(X/S)_\dR}$ of \emph{relative crystals} in III.4, Section 3.3 of \cite{GR-book}.)
 We have several reasons for this choice. \begin{enumerate} \item We wish, at least for the moment, to remain consistent with the definition of universal $\CD$-module given by Beilinson and Drinfeld. \item Also for the moment, we wish to work with abelian categories rather than DG-categories; the $!$-pullback functors needed in the definition of the category of ind-coherent sheaves on a prestack are inherently derived. \item Suppose for the sake of argument that we are working with DG-categories rather than abelian categories.
 As will be seen in the following sections, we are going to compare universal $\CD$-modules to sheaves on the stack $\varietiesc{\infty}$.
-We will see that, given a universal $\CD$-module $\SF$ and a map $S \to \varietiesc{\infty}$ corresponding to a pointed family $\pi: X \rightleftarrows S: \sigma$, we pull back the $\CD$-module $\SF(X/S)$ by the section $\sigma$, thus obtaining a $\CD$-module on $S$.
-These should be compatible with pullback along maps $S \to S^\prime$.

-If we try to work with right $\CD$-modules, we should obtain a family of ind-coherent sheaves on $S$, compatible under $!$-pullback, and we might be tempted to call this an ind-coherent sheaf on $\varietiesc{\infty}$.
-However, at this stage we run into technical difficulties.
-The category $\IndCoh{S}$ is only well-behaved for schemes $S$ of finite type---for example, the pullback $f^!$ is defined only for morphisms of finite type.

-As a consequence, the category $\IndCoh{\CY}$ is defined only for prestacks which are \emph{locally of finite type} (l.f.t.).
-(See \cite{G-Stacks} 1.3.9 for the definition of l.f.t. prestacks, and \cite{G-IndCoh} 10.1 for the definition of $\IndCoh{\CY}$.)
-The reason that the definition works for an l.f.t. prestack $\CY$ is that such a prestack is determined by its $S$-points for $S$ of finite type.
-Our problems arise because the stack $\varietiesc{\infty}$ is not l.f.t.

-On the other hand, $\QCoh{\CY}$ is defined for any prestack, so we do not have the same difficulties when working with left $\CD$-modules.
+If we work with quasi-coherent sheaves, we have no problems, because $\QCoh{\CY}$ is defined for an arbitrary prestack.
+On the other hand, $\IndCoh{\CY}$ is defined only for prestacks which are \emph{locally of finite type}; in particular, the definition does not make sense for the stack $\varietiesc{\infty}$.